core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 1. Compose EDHOC message_3 as per {{Section 5.4.2 of I-D.ietf-lake-edhoc}}.

-   Since the Client is the EDHOC Initiator, the EDHOC message_3 always includes the connection identifier C_R and CIPHERTEXT_3.
-Note that C_R is the OSCORE Sender ID of the Client, encoded as per {{oscore-to-edhoc-id}}.

 2. Encrypt the original CoAP request as per {{Section 8.1 of RFC8613}}, using the new OSCORE Security Context established after receiving EDHOC message_2.

    Note that the OSCORE ciphertext is not computed over EDHOC message_3, which is not protected by OSCORE.
 That is, the result of this step is the OSCORE Request as in {{fig-non-combined}}.

 3. Build a CBOR sequence {{RFC8742}} composed of two CBOR byte strings in the following order.

-   * The first CBOR byte string is the CIPHERTEXT_3 of the EDHOC message_3 resulting from step 3.
+   * The first CBOR byte string is the EDHOC message_3 resulting from step 1.

    * The second CBOR byte string has as value the OSCORE ciphertext of the OSCORE protected CoAP request resulting from step 2.

 4. Compose the EDHOC + OSCORE request, as the OSCORE protected CoAP request resulting from step 2, where the payload is replaced with the CBOR sequence built at step 3.

+   Note that the new payload includes EDHOC message_3, but it does not include the EDHOC connection identifier C_R.
+As the Client is the EDHOC Initiator, C_R encodes the OSCORE Sender ID of the Client, which is already specified as 'kid' in the OSCORE Option of the request from step 2, hence of the EDHOC + OSCORE request.

-5. Signal the usage of this approach within the EDHOC + OSCORE request, by including the new EDHOC Option defined in {{edhoc-option}}.
+5. Signal the usage of this approach, by including the new EDHOC Option defined in {{edhoc-option}} into the EDHOC + OSCORE request.

 ## Server Processing {#server-processing}

 When receiving a request containing the EDHOC option, i.e., an EDHOC + OSCORE request, the Server MUST perform the following steps.

 1. Check that the payload of the EDHOC + OSCORE request is a CBOR sequence composed of two CBOR byte strings.
-If this is not the case, the Server MUST stop processing the request and MUST respond with a 4.00 (Bad Request) error message.
+If this is not the case, the Server MUST stop processing the request and MUST reply with a 4.00 (Bad Request) error response.

-2. Extract CIPHERTEXT_3 from the payload of the EDHOC + OSCORE request, as the first CBOR byte string in the CBOR sequence.
+2. Extract EDHOC message_3 from the payload of the EDHOC + OSCORE request, as the first CBOR byte string in the CBOR sequence.

-3. Rebuild EDHOC message_3, as a CBOR sequence composed of two CBOR byte strings in the following order.

-   * The first CBOR byte string is the 'kid' of the Client indicated in the OSCORE option of the EDHOC + OSCORE request (i.e., the OSCORE Sender ID of the Client), encoded as per {{oscore-to-edhoc-id}}.
+3. Take the value of 'kid' from the OSCORE option of the EDHOC + OSCORE request (i.e., the OSCORE Sender ID of the Client), and use it to rebuild the EDHOC connection identifier C_R, as per {{oscore-to-edhoc-id}}.

-   * The second CBOR byte string is the CIPHERTEXT_3 retrieved at step 2.

-4. Perform the EDHOC processing on the EDHOC message_3 rebuilt at step 3, including verifications as per {{Section 5.4.3 of I-D.ietf-lake-edhoc}} and the OSCORE Security Context derivation as per {{Section A.2 of I-D.ietf-lake-edhoc}}.
+4. Retrieve the correct EDHOC session by using the connection identifier C_R rebuilt at step 3.

    If the applicability statement used in the EDHOC session specifies that EDHOC message_4 shall be sent, the Server MUST stop the EDHOC processing and consider it failed, as due to a client error.

+   Otherwise, perform the EDHOC processing on the EDHOC message_3 extracted at step 2 as per {{Section 5.4.3 of I-D.ietf-lake-edhoc}}, based on the protocol state of the retrieved EDHOC session.

+5. Establish a new OSCORE Security Context associated to the client as per {{Section A.2 of I-D.ietf-lake-edhoc}}, using the EDHOC output from step 4.

-5. Extract the OSCORE ciphertext from the payload of the EDHOC + OSCORE request, as the value of the second CBOR byte string in the CBOR sequence.
+6. Extract the OSCORE ciphertext from the payload of the EDHOC + OSCORE request, as the value of the second CBOR byte string in the CBOR sequence.

-6. Rebuild the OSCORE protected CoAP request as the EDHOC + OSCORE request, where the payload is replaced with the OSCORE ciphertext resulting from step 5.
+7. Rebuild the OSCORE protected CoAP request as the EDHOC + OSCORE request, where the payload is replaced with the OSCORE ciphertext extracted at step 6.

-7. Decrypt and verify the OSCORE protected CoAP request resulting from step 6, as per {{Section 8.2 of RFC8613}}, by using the new OSCORE Security Context established at step 4.
+8. Decrypt and verify the OSCORE protected CoAP request rebuilt at step 7, as per {{Section 8.2 of RFC8613}}, by using the OSCORE Security Context established at step 5.

-8. Process the CoAP request resulting from step 7.
+9. Deliver the CoAP request resulting from step 8 to the application.

-If steps 4 (EDHOC processing) and 7 (OSCORE processing) are both successfully completed, the Server MUST reply with an OSCORE protected response, in order for the Client to achieve key confirmation (see {{Section 5.4.2 of I-D.ietf-lake-edhoc}}).
+If steps 4 (EDHOC processing) and 8 (OSCORE processing) are both successfully completed, the Server MUST reply with an OSCORE protected response, in order for the Client to achieve key confirmation (see {{Section 5.4.2 of I-D.ietf-lake-edhoc}}).
 The usage of EDHOC message_4 as defined in {{Section 5.5 of I-D.ietf-lake-edhoc}} is not applicable to the approach defined in this document.

 If step 4 (EDHOC processing) fails, the server discontinues the protocol as per {{Section 5.4.3 of I-D.ietf-lake-edhoc}} and responds with an EDHOC error message with error code 1, formatted as defined in {{Section 6.2 of I-D.ietf-lake-edhoc}}.
 In particular, the CoAP response conveying the EDHOC error message MUST have Content-Format set to application/edhoc defined in {{Section 9.12 of I-D.ietf-lake-edhoc}}.

-If step 4 (EDHOC processing) is successfully completed but step 7 (OSCORE processing) fails, the same OSCORE error handling applies as defined in {{Section 8.2 of RFC8613}}.
+If step 4 (EDHOC processing) is successfully completed but step 8 (OSCORE processing) fails, the same OSCORE error handling as defined in {{Section 8.2 of RFC8613}} applies.

 ## Example of EDHOC + OSCORE Request # {#example}

-{{fig-edhoc-opt-2}} shows an example of EDHOC + OSCORE Request, based on the OSCORE test vector from Appendix C.4 of {{RFC8613}} and the EDHOC test vector from Appendix D.2 of {{I-D.ietf-lake-edhoc}}.
+{{fig-edhoc-opt-2}} shows an example of EDHOC + OSCORE Request.
 In particular, the example assumes that:

 * The used OSCORE Partial IV is 0, consistently with the first request protected with the new OSCORE Security Context.

-* The OSCORE Sender ID of the Client is 0x00.
-This corresponds to the numeric EDHOC connection identifier C_R with value 0, which in EDHOC message_3 is encoded as the CBOR integer 0, hence as 0x00.
+* The OSCORE Sender ID of the Client is 0x01.

+   As per {{oscore-to-edhoc-id}}, this corresponds to the numeric EDHOC connection identifier C_R with value 1.
+When using the purely-sequential flow shown in {{fig-non-combined}}, this would be prepended to EDHOC message_3 as the CBOR integer 1 (0x01 in CBOR encoding), in the paylod of the second EDHOC request.

 * The EDHOC option is registered with CoAP option number 21.

 ~~~~~~~~~~~~~~~~~
-   o  OSCORE option value: 0x090020 (3 bytes)
+o  OSCORE option value: 0x090001 (3 bytes)

 o  EDHOC option value: - (0 bytes)

-   o  C_R: 0x00 (1 byte)

-   o  CIPHERTEXT_3: 0x52d5535f3147e85f1cfacd9e78abf9e0a81bbf
-      (19 bytes)

-   o  EDHOC message_3: 0x00 52d5535f3147e85f1cfacd9e78abf9e0a81bbf
+o  EDHOC message_3: 0x52d5535f3147e85f1cfacd9e78abf9e0a81bbf (19 bytes)
-      (20 bytes)

 o  OSCORE ciphertext: 0x612f1092f1776f1c1668b3825e (13 bytes)

 From there:

 o  Protected CoAP request (OSCORE message):

    0x44025d1f               ; CoAP 4-byte header
      00003974               ; Token
      39 6c6f63616c686f7374  ; Uri-Host Option: "localhost"
-        63 090020              ; OSCORE Option
+     63 090001              ; OSCORE Option
-        C0                     ; EDHOC Option
+     c0                     ; EDHOC Option
      ff 52d5535f3147e85f1cfacd9e78abf9e0a81bbf
         4d612f1092f1776f1c1668b3825e
    (57 bytes)
 ~~~~~~~~~~~~~~~~~
 {: #fig-edhoc-opt-2 title="Example of CoAP message with EDHOC and OSCORE combined" artwork-align="center"}